arindas/laminarmq/README.md

 In order to see whether a node has failed, the nodes randomly probes individual nodes in the cluster.
 For instance, node A probes node B directly.
 If node B responds, it has not failed.
-If node B does not respond, A attempt to probe node B indirectly through other nodes in the cluster, e.g. node A might ask node C to probe node B. Node A continues to indirectly probe node B with all the other nodes in the cluster.
+If node B does not respond, A attempts to probe node B indirectly through other nodes in the cluster, e.g. node A might ask node C to probe node B. Node A continues to indirectly probe node B with all the other nodes in the cluster.
 If node B responds to any of the indirect probes, it is still considered to not have failed.
 It is otherwise declared failed and removed from the cluster.